N-Manos/data_structures/README.md

 A compliation of data structure algorithims I have made and tested for efficiancy.

-Currently includes an insertion sort algorithim for arrays.
+Currently includes an insertion and quick sort alogrithims for arrays.
+Quick sort accomplished with a bit of help from stack overflow.